Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Vanderbilt and its opponents have scored at least 51.5 points -- this matchup's over/under -- just twice this season.
+- Vanderbilt and its opponents have scored at least 51.5 points just twice this year.

-- UConn and its opponents have combined to score more than 51.5 points in one game this season.
+- UConn's games have gone over 51.5 points in just one opportunity this season.

+- Saturday's over/under is 24.8 points higher than the combined 26.7 PPG average of the two teams.

-- The two teams combine to average 26.7 points per game, 24.8 less than the total in this contest.
+- The 78.4 points per game these two squads have surrendered to opponents this season are 26.9 more than the 51.5 over/under in this contest.

-- This contest's over/under is 26.9 points under the 78.4 these two squads combine to give up per game in 2021.
+- The Commodores and their opponents have scored an average of 51.7 points per game in 2021, 0.2 more than Saturday's total.

 Vanderbilt Stats and Trends